Reading time: 9 min.

 While the research into hair washing frequency and hair loss is minimal, one study has found that low wash frequency may be associated with increased hair loss [1].
 That’s because washing your hair less often can increase sebum (the natural oil produced by your scalp) and scalp sensitivity.

 This chart shows how hair loss and texture can be affected by wash frequency.
-Washing your hair less than once a week resulted in the highest levels of hair loss:
+Washing your hair less than once a week resulted in the highest levels of perceived hair loss:

 Meanwhile, daily washing resulted in the lowest perceived rates of hair loss.
 This suggests it’s better to wash your hair more frequently if you’re concerned about hair loss.